neo9/cordova-honeywell-scanner/README.md

 ## Usage

-This module is instantiate the aidc manager during the init phase of the plugin
+This module instantiate the aidc manager during the init phase of the plugin

 ### listConnectedBarcodeDevices